majestrate/psuedobenis/README.md

 # psuedobenis

-ActivityPub server written in python using flask
+ostatus server written in python using flask

 ## Dev Status